MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 ## Security policies

-R Server has many features that support the creation of secure applications.
-Common security considerations, such as data theft or vandalism, apply regardless of the version of R Server you are using.
+Machine Learning Server has many features that support the creation of secure applications.
+Common security considerations, such as data theft or vandalism, apply regardless of the version of Machine Learning Server you are using.
 Data integrity should also be considered as a security issue.
 If data is not protected, it is possible that it could become worthless if ad hoc data manipulation is permitted and the data is inadvertently or maliciously modified.
 In addition, there are often legal requirements that must be adhered to, such as the correct storage of confidential information.

-User access to the R Server and the operationalization services offered on its [API](concept-api.md) are entirely under your control as the server administrator.
-R Server's operationalization feature offers seamless integration with popular enterprise security solutions like Active Directory LDAP or Azure Active Directory.
-You can configure R Server to [authenticate](configure-authentication.md) using these methods to establish a trust relationship between your user community and the operationalization engine for R Server.
+User access to the Machine Learning Server and the operationalization services offered on its [API](concept-api.md) are entirely under your control as the server administrator.
+Machine Learning Server's operationalization feature offers seamless integration with popular enterprise security solutions like Active Directory LDAP or Azure Active Directory.
+You can configure Machine Learning Server to [authenticate](configure-authentication.md) using these methods to establish a trust relationship between your user community and the operationalization engine for Machine Learning Server.
 Your users can then supply simple `username` and `password` credentials in order to verify their identity.
 [A token is issued to an authenticated user.](how-to-manage-access-tokens.md)

-In addition to authentication, you can add other enterprise security around Microsoft R Server such as:
+In addition to authentication, you can add other enterprise security around Machine Learning Server such as:

 + Secured connections using [SSL/TLS 1.2](configure-https.md).
 For security reasons, we strongly recommend that SSL/TLS 1.2 be enabled in **all production environments.**

 + [Cross-Origin Resource Sharing](configure-cors.md) to allow restricted resources on a web page to be requested from another domain outside the originating domain.

-+ [Role-based access control](configure-roles.md) over web services in R Server.
++ [Role-based access control](configure-roles.md) over web services in Machine Learning Server.

 Additionally, we recommend that you review the following [Security Considerations](configure-r-execution-security.md).